Alden Meadow Park

 5/21/18 Failure to notify the resident or the resident’s representative in writing how long the nursing home will hold the resident’s bed in cases of transfer to a hospital or therapeutic leave.
 The facility failed to provide written notice of the duration of their bed-hold policy to two residents who were being hospitalized.
 It was found that there was no established bed-hold procedure or staff member assigned to distributing bed-hold notices.

-Levin & Perconti has prosecuted hundreds of personal injury cases, some involving elder abuse.
+Levin & Perconti has prosecuted hundreds of personal injury cases, some involving elder abuse and neglect.
 We’ve seen everything on this list and more:

 - Medication Errors

 - Malnutrition and/or Dehydration

 - Wandering and Elopement from facilities

 While we can handle these kinds of legal cases, it’s far better that they never happen at all.
 That’s why we like to offer some tips for families on how they can help prevent elder abuse and neglect when placing a family member in assisted living.

 The key is to pick a nursing home with good ratings.
 These ratings often come from government programs like Medicare.
 You can find such ratings on medicare.gov or other government websites.
 You might also want to research reviews for local nursing homes shared online by current or previous residents and their families.

 When you find some highly rated facilities you’re interested in, schedule tours so you can see the properties themselves.
 On tours, pay attention to how clean the facility is, what services and amenities are offered, and how the staff interact with residents.
 Ask questions about the vetting of staff and facility protocols.
 If possible, visit again on a non-tour day to see how the facility functions when it’s not expecting guests.